The average salary for a Music Producer is $51,333.

 - Create and communicate overall concept or plan.

-Record Producer Job Listings
+Music Producer Job Listings

-Pay by Experience Level for Music Producer
+What is the Pay by Experience Level for Music Producers?

 Pay Difference by Location